 USMLE Step 1: USMLE Step 2:

-* Required for promotion * Required for promotion
+* Required for promotion * Required for graduation

 Medical school requirements for successful completion of Objective/Observed Structured Clinical Evaluation (OSCE) at medical school.
 OSCEs are used for (check all that apply):